snigi-gupta/ImageProcessor/README.md

 The aim of this task is to build a system that takes an image as an input from a user as a form of request and allows the user to edit/transform the image via url-parameters.

 ## Software Development Lifecycle Model
-- [ ] Phase 0: Planning
+- [x] Phase 0: Planning
-- [ ] Phase 1: Requirement Gathering and Analysis
+- [x] Phase 1: Requirement Gathering and Analysis
-- [ ] Phase 2: Setup of Project and versioning system
+- [x] Phase 2: Setup of Project and versioning system
-- [ ] Phase 3: Designing
+- [ ] Phase 3: Design
 - [ ] Phase 4: Development
 - [ ] Phase 5: Testing
 - [ ] Phase 6: Deployment